GED & High School Diploma Resources

 Gateway to College

 The Gateway to College program is an accelerated (all year) program that works with students to get back on track and complete the goal of graduating high school.
-We work with 16-21-year-old students who have an “overage” of credits and/or “under-credited.”
+They work with 16-21-year-old students who have an “overage” of credits and/or are “under-credited.”
 Students take courses at CCP to satisfy their remaining credits while earning college credits that can be used to catch up with their peers for either an associate degree from CCP or be transferred to many colleges.
-Our staff is former educators, social workers, counselors, support staff, and directors of previous programs that have an unwavering commitment to getting these students to their goal of graduation.
+Their staff consists of former educators, social workers, counselors, support staff, and directors of previous programs that have an unwavering commitment to getting these students to their goal of graduation.

 School District of Philadelphia